andrewferrier/wrapping.nvim/README.md

 ### Notifications

-By default, `wrapping.nvim` will put a message in the command line when the hard or soft mode is set.
+By default, `wrapping.nvim` will output a message to the command line when the hard or soft mode is set.
 You can disable this with:

 ```lua
 opts = {